 Policy Show is Eastside Projects as a

 think tank made up of a core group of artists and curators.
-The core group will create three new policies at three different scales through the processes of Policy Show.
+Across Policy Show the core group will create three new policies at three different scales, and a series of actions to share, test and implement these policies.
 Each policy will be an artwork or be informed by art thinking and art making.

 Policy, though not always transparent, is a key human activity.
 It is a principle or course of action guiding personal, organisational, and political approaches to living.
 The think tank as a body of experts drafting and informing policy on particular subjects (often social, political, economic or corporate) is an effective but contaminated device for change.
 Policy Show proposes a